AGhost-7/pogostick/docs/browser-readme.md

 same as the client in `pogostick-http`.

 Unfortunately, there isn't really a way to create an ajax server.
-It is possible that I could use a different api to get this done.
+It is possible that I could use a different web API to get this done.

 ## Introductory Example